Soniaakhtar1690/TechApp/README.md

 techappDeployment.yml: I used this manifest file in my k8s server to deploy my application.

 techappService.yaml: I used this manifest file in the k8s server to expose my application as a service.

+Sonia-Purdue Project.pdf: The complete documentation of each step of this project is compiled in this file.